fontys-university-projects/s4-workshop/README.md

 The app is going to be used for organizers to use a more simplified ticketing system.
 It will use a QR scan feature (might add NFC), which will allow for faster scanning and management without worries.
 There will be a possibility to issue QR or NFC (TBD), on the physical tickets.

 *A shot summary of the to-do list (in reality there is more but my mind hasn't decided what to use)*

+*For the QR Scanning, there is an option to use the QR Bot/QR Scanner library, but it required their app to be installed as well*

+- [x] Qr code generation Functionality
+- [ ] Scanning the QR codes (TBD, the library needs an update for the scanner to work, the alternative is the Google one which is 7 years old /Broken/)

 ### **Backend**

 - [ ] Prisma database